Scroll Top

 While smaller developers have less resources to glean insights from numerous gamers, larger AAA developers do, assuming they have the wisdom to prioritize adapting to this development style.
 In general, even non-RPG AAA developers can learn and profit from Larian’s example.

 So, while the conversation around Baldur’s Gate 3 has tended to focus on what “standards” it should set– or not– for other AAA RPGs, I think these squabbles miss out on the real story here.
-I speculate that Baldur’s Gate 3 seems most likely to change the video game industry by popularizing a more transparent creation process for all AAA games, not just AAA RPGS.
+The development process that made Baldur’s Gate 3 is the kind of thing others can learn from.
+I speculate that Baldur’s Gate 3 seems most likely to change the video game industry by popularizing a more collaborative creation process for all AAA games, not just RPGS.

 At time of writing, it has become routine to expect AAA games to release in a broken state after the majority of their development was done in private.
 So, a AAA game improved by transparently working to receive relevant feedback from hundreds of thousands of players has a massive competitive advantage on release.
 Games like this stand out and sell themselves.
 A public development model creates goodwill and helps positioning strategy marketing.
 Larian’s transparent development process is something other AAA game makers can also profit from.